Code-Institute-Submissions/Trash-Tournaments/README.md

     **Strategy for requirement**:

     The only graphic that has been given is the discord logo.
 Due to this, it is the main inspiration for the design as it returns you to the home page.
-The suggested colour scheme is: white, blue and gold.
+The suggested colour scheme is: gold, blue and white.
 These 3 colours will create a consistent style for the website and thus the brand.

     I have conducted interviews with the administrators as well as a few current players which provided the information to fill the home page, about section and FAQ.
 I also received information on how the tournaments will be structured time zone wise which provides a basis for the tournaments' timetable page.